March 20, 2026

 A car accident can leave you feeling shaken and unsure of what to do next.
 While your first priority is always your health and safety, the actions you take immediately after a crash can significantly impact your ability to recover fair compensation later.
 Knowing the right steps can help you protect your rights and build a strong foundation for your claim, whether you’re in Ocala, The Villages, or anywhere else in Florida.

-Your First Steps at the Scene
+Protecting Yourself at the Accident Scene

 The moments after a crash are chaotic, but try to stay as calm as possible and focus on these key actions.
 First, call 911 to report the accident and request medical assistance if anyone is hurt.
 It’s important to stay at the scene until the police arrive, especially if there are injuries or significant property damage.
 While you wait, if you are able, gather evidence.
 Use your phone to take pictures and videos of the vehicles, the surrounding area, and any visible injuries.
 Exchange contact and insurance information with the other driver, and get the names and phone numbers of any witnesses.
 This information will be invaluable for your car accident claim.